MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 The bounding rectangle and the visibility of the window controls overlay will need to be made available to the web content.
 This information is provided to the developer through JavaScript APIs and CSS environment variables.

 #### JavaScript APIs
-To provide the visibility and bounding rectangle of the overlay, this explainer proposes a new object on the `window.navigator` property called `controlsOverlay`.
+To provide the visibility and bounding rectangle of the overlay, this explainer proposes a new object on the `window.navigator` property called `windowControlsOverlay`.

-`controlsOverlay` would make available the following objects:
+`windowControlsOverlay` would make available the following objects:
 * `getBoundingRect()` which would return a [`DOMRectReadOnly`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRectReadOnly) that represents the area under the window controls overlay.
 Interactive web content should not be displayed beneath the overlay.
 * `visible` a boolean to determine if the window controls overlay has been rendered

-For privacy, the `controlsOverlay` will not be accessible to iframes inside of a webpage.
+For privacy, the `windowControlsOverlay` will not be accessible to iframes inside of a webpage.
 See [Privacy Considerations](#privacy-considerations) below

 Whenever the overlay is resized, a `resize` event will be fired on the `window` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.